-1 Extraction
+2 Extraction

-Extracting an argument means formulating an argument in numbered-premise format-as you have seen me do in class-that captures what the author of the passage is arguing.
+Extracting an argument means reformulating an argument in order to capture, as clearly as possible, what the author has in mind.
 The extracted argument must be logically valid: so the truth of the premises must guarantee the truth of the conclusion.
-And the extracted argument must be more-or-less what the author had in mind.
+And the extracted argument must be more-or-less what the author was thinking, when they wrote the paragraph.